 By tuning in to these conversations, you’ll be able to get invaluable insight into customer sentiment and issues they need to solve.

-You’ll also be able to spot opportunities as they arise and generate ideas about content, product improvements, customer support initiatives, and so on.
+You’ll also be able to spot opportunities as they arise and generate ideas about content, product development and improvement, customer support initiatives, and so on.

 Social listening tools like Keyhole help you streamline social media management and derive insights from data quickly.
 Keyhole includes campaign tracking, influencer marketing, social listening as well as social scheduling capabilities – all in a single platform.